enricoros/youtube-crawl-n-index/indexer/README.md

 all the information to the indexer (a web service).
 That's it.

 ## Frontend(s)
-There is a Web frontend to the backend [index.php](index.php), which generates some html that acts as a view/controller to the main crawling+indexing engine.
+There is a Web frontend to the backend [index.php], which generates some html that acts as a view/controller to the main crawling+indexing engine.

-There is a commandline frontend to the backend [crawl.php], which shows the status and allows to add things to be queried.
+There is a commandline frontend to the backend [console.php], which shows the status and allows to add things to be queried.

 ## Crawling + Downloading + Indexing
-The YouTube crawler + processor + Search indexer works by atomically de-queuing some work item and processing it.
+The YouTube crawler + processor + Search indexer [worker.php] works by atomically de-queuing a work item (or 'query') and processing it.
 There can be more than one in parallel.

 ## Needs:
 This operation needs REDIS.
 Which is used for: